 “It’s clear that single-family homes, especially larger homes, have seen a rise in prices.
 Maybe this owes to the increased need for better and roomier housing following social restrictions,” saidÞorsteinnArnalds, Director of the Housing and Construction Authority.

 “I don’t expect this trend to change in the capital area, as we don’t expect the supply of single-family homes to increase in the immediate future; it’s mainly apartment buildings that are being constructed.”

 Dwelling starts, as well as under construction, have begun to fall, amidst pandemic-related restrictions.

 - Dwelling starts fell by almost 37% to 2,406 units in 2020 from a year earlier, according to Statistics Iceland – in sharp contrast to a 50% rise in 2019 but still at par with the annual average of almost 2,400 units in the past five years.

 - Dwellings under construction fell by 26.6% y-o-y to 3,894 units in 2020, following an almost 17% increase in 2019.

 - Dwelling completions, which might have already started before the pandemic, rose by 25.8% y-o-y to 3,816 units in 2020, following a 31.7% rise in 2019.

 In the capital, Reykjavik:

-- Dwellings under construction dropped 5.1% y-o-y to 2,845 units in 2018, already up from the annual average of 2,600 units from 2009 to 2017.
+- Dwellings under construction dropped 33.3% y-o-y to 2,347 units in 2020, from an annual growth of almost 24% in 2019.